 Kinder Morgan Canada

-- KMP received approval of commercial terms from the National Energy Board in May for its proposed expansion of the Trans Mountain pipeline system.
-The $5.4 billion investment will increase capacity on the pipeline to 890,000 bpd.
+- As previously announced, KMP updated the binding commercial support for its proposed expansion of the Trans Mountain pipeline system following completion of a supplemental open season in the first quarter.
+Thirteen companies in the Canadian producing and oil marketing business signed firm contracts bringing the total volume of committed shippers to approximately 700,000 bpd.
+These additional commitments will result in an increase in the proposed expansion capacity from 750,000 bpd to 890,000 bpd and increase the capital investment in the project from $4.1 billion to $5.4 billion.
 The expansion will complete the twinning of the existing Trans Mountain pipeline system from Strathcona County, Alberta, to Burnaby, British Columbia.
 Trans Mountain expects to file a Facilities Application with the National Energy Board in late 2013, for authorization to build and operate the necessary facilities for the proposed expansion.
 The application will include the environmental, socio-economic, Aboriginal engagement, landowner and public consultation, and engineering components, and initiate a comprehensive regulatory and public review process.
-If approvals are received as planned, the expansion is expected to be operational in late 2017.
+If approvals are received as planned, the expansion is expected to be operational in 2017.

 Kinder Morgan Management, LLC

 Kinder Morgan Energy Partners, L.P.
 (NYS: KMP) is a leading pipeline transportation and energy storage company and one of the largest publicly traded pipeline limited partnerships in America.
-It owns an interest in or operates more than 54,000 miles of pipelines and 180 terminals.
+It owns an interest in or operates approximately 44,000 miles of pipelines and 180 terminals.
 The general partner of KMP is owned by Kinder Morgan, Inc. (NYS: KMI) .
-Kinder Morgan is the largest midstream and the third largest energy company in North America with a combined enterprise value of approximately $115 billion.
-It owns an interest in or operates more than 82,000 miles of pipelines and 180 terminals.
+Kinder Morgan is the largest midstream and the third largest energy company in North America with a combined enterprise value of approximately $110 billion.
+It owns an interest in or operates approximately 73,000 miles of pipelines and 180 terminals.
 Its pipelines transport natural gas, gasoline, crude oil, CO2 and other products, and its terminals store petroleum products and chemicals and handle such products as ethanol, coal, petroleum coke and steel.
-KMI owns the general partner interests of KMP and El Paso Pipeline Partners, L.P.
+KMI owns the general partner interest of KMP and El Paso Pipeline Partners, L.P.
 (NYS: EPB) , along with limited partner interests in KMP and EPB and shares in Kinder Morgan Management, LLC (NYS: KMR) .
 For more information please visit www.kindermorgan.com.

 Please join Kinder Morgan at 4:30 p.m.
-Eastern Time on Wednesday, July 17, atwww.kindermorgan.comfor a LIVE webcast conference call on the company's second quarter earnings.
+Eastern Time on Wednesday, April 17, atwww.kindermorgan.comfor a LIVE webcast conference call on the company's first quarter earnings.

 The non-generally accepted accounting principles, or non-GAAP, financial measures of distributable cash flow before certain items, both in the aggregate and per unit, and segment earnings before depreciation, depletion, amortization and amortization of excess cost of equity investments, or DD&A, and certain items, are presented in this news release.